isibner/Sentry/docs/SourceGuide.md

 when it's on a privately-hosted Git services like Stash.
 If your service of choice supports OAuth, your source can use that to authenticate.

-At its core, a Sentry source is just an NPM module that exposes a source provider class.
+At its core, a Sentry source is just an NPM module that exposes a source class.
 So all the normal rules of Node apply - you can have other modules as dependencies, make helper files, and so on.
 At a minimum though, a bare-bones sentry source needs three things: a `package.json` file, a source class (which will be the module's export), and an icon file.